Handcuffed fugitive escapes back seat of New York police car

 Johnson was taken into custody at 4:30 a.m.
 Saturday when police stopped him in his car, apparently for not signaling.
 They then discovered an outstanding bench warrant for his arrest on a prior charge.

 Police say he was in the back seat of the police car, hands cuffed behind his back, when he somehow bolted.
-He fled on foot, wearing a camouflage jacket, and was still on the loose as of 9 p.m.
-Saturday.
+He fled on foot, wearing a camouflage jacket, and was still on the loose Saturday afternoon.
 Johnson was last seen, handcuffed, running down Thomas Boyland Street a half mile from the 73rd Precinct.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.